 Kylas key features include workflow automation, pipeline management, communication & collaboration tools, a mobile app, and integration with Gmail, Zapier, and more.

 One of Kylas’ biggest differentiators, however, is the business expertise and upcoming sales motivation engine that it comes with.
-Because small businesses have a tougher time adapting to new technology, the platform comes with your own business expert to hold your hand and make you most of the platform for your specific business needs.
+Because growing businesses have a tougher time adapting to new technology, the platform comes with your business expert to hold your hand and make you most of the platform for your specific business needs.

 3. HubSpot Free CRM

 Hubspot’s Free CRM made a lot of waves with the concept of being free, and we must say it was a revolutionary move when it first launched in 2014.
-The platform is a great introductory solution for small businesses starting with CRMs.
+The platform is a great introductory solution for growing businesses starting with CRMs.

 The free CRM offers all the base features you need as a business owner, sales leader, sales executive, marketer, and customer service executive.